-- C: CE Mark.
-This logo indicates that the meter complies with the regulations of the European Union for Product Safety and Electro-Magnetic Compatibility. - D: Neutral.
-This terminal "N" should be connected to neutral for circuits where neutral is present. - E: Line voltage inputs.
-These terminals connect to the ΦA (phase A), ΦB (phase B), and ΦC (phase C) electric mains.
-On wye models the meter is powered from the ΦA and N terminals.
-On delta models, the meter is powered from the ΦA and ΦB terminals. - G: Line voltage measurement ratings.
-This block lists the nominal line-to-neutral "\$\vert\$-\$N\$ 120\$\vert\$-\$" voltage, line-to-line "\$\vert\$-\$\vert\$ 240\$\vert\$-\$" voltage, and the rated measurement voltage and category "240\$\vert\$ CAT III" for this WattNode model.
+- C: Neutral.
+This terminal "N" should be connected to neutral for circuits where neutral is present. - D: Line voltage inputs.
+These terminals connect to the \$\varphi A\$ (phase A), \$\varphi B\$ (phase B), and \$\varphi C\$ (phase C) electric mains.
+On wye models the meter is powered from the \$\varphi A\$ and \$\varN\$ terminals.
+On delta models, the meter is powered from the \$\varphi A\$ and \$\varphi B\$ terminals. - E: Line voltage measurement ratings.
+This block lists the nominal line-to-neutral "\$\Phi-N 120V~" voltage, line-to-line "\$\Phi-\$\Phi\$ 240V~" voltage, and the rated measurement voltage and category "240V CAT III" for this WattNode model.
 See the Specifications (p.
-50) for more information about the measurement voltage and category. - H: UL Listing mark.
-This shows the UL and cUL (Canadian) listing mark and number "3KNN". - I: FCC Mark.
-This logo indicates that the meter complies with part 15 of the FCC rules. - J: Status LEDs.
+51) for more information about the measurement voltage and category. - F: UL Listing mark.
+This shows the UL and cUL (Canadian) listing mark and number "3KNN". - G: FCC Mark.
+This logo indicates that the meter complies with part 15 of the FCC rules. - H: CE Mark.
+This logo indicates that the meter complies with the regulations of the European Union for Product Safety and Electro-Magnetic Compatibility. - J: Status LEDs.
 These are status LEDs used to verify and diagnose meter operation.
-See Instal- Iation LED Diagnostics (p.
+See Instal- lation LED Diagnostics (p.
 22) for details. - K: Current transformer (CT) voltage rating.
 These markings "0.333V~" indicate that the meter must be used with CTs that generate a full-scale output of 0.333 Vac (333 millivolts). - L: DIP switch.
 This DIP switch block is used to set the BACnet MAC (network) address and baud rate.
 See Setting the BACnet Address (p.
-19). - M, N, O: Current transformer (CT) inputs.
+20). - M, N, O: Current transformer (CT) inputs.
 These indicate CT screw terminals.
 Note the white and black circles at the left edge of the label: these indicate the color of the CT wire that should be inserted into the corresponding screw terminal.
 The terminals marked with black circles are connected together internally. - P: Auxiliary output terminal.
-This screw terminal is used for the X terminal options. - Q: BACnet common terminal.
+This screw terminal is used for the X terminal options, such as Option TM1, which adds support for an external thermistor. - Q: BACnet common terminal.
 This is the common or ground terminal for BACnet EIA RS-485 communication wiring.
 It is also the common for the X terminal options if they are installed. - R: BACnet signal terminals.
 These are the RS-485 A- and B+ signals (half-duplex, two-wire).
 There are several names for these terminals: - Inverting pin: A-, A, -, TxD-, RxD-, D0, and on rare devices "B" - Non-inverting pin: B+, B, +, TxD+, RxD+, D1, and on rare devices "A" - S: Communication status.
 This LED indicates communication status.
-See BACnet Communi- cation Diagnostics (p.
+See BACnet Communica- tion Diagnostics (p.
 27) for details. - T: Serial number.
 This is the meter serial number.
 The barcode contains the serial number in Code 128C format. - U: Mains supply rated voltage.
 This is the rated supply voltage for this model.
-The V∼ indicates AC voltage.
+The V~ indicates AC voltage.
 For wye models, this voltage should appear between the N and ØA terminals.
 For delta models, this voltage should appear between the ØA and ØB terminals. - V: Mains frequencies.
 This indicates the rated mains frequencies for the meter. - W: Maximum rated volt-amps.
 This is the maximum apparent power consumption (volt-amps) for this model. - X: Manufacture date.
 This is the date of manufacture for this WattNode meter. - Y: Caution, risk of electrical shock.
 This symbol indicates that there is a risk of electric shock when installing and operating the meter if the installation instructions are not followed correctly. - Z: Attention consult Manual.
 This symbol indicates that there can be danger when installing and operating the meter if the installation instructions are not followed correctly.